dilanleon/parallel-mfx/README.md

 In its current state, only asks the user to select I/O drivers and then begins to play audio.

 TO DO in (more or less) order:
-- Implementation of 'Fader' class
+- Inverse percent transform for log knobs
 - UI layout
 - User interactible enabling/disabling of plugins
 - Tying a bunch of knobs to AudioHandler class parameters/functions